VAMDC/NodeSoftware/README.async.txt

 	2. Ensure that your node works in this environment for traditional — synchronous/XSAMS — query before trying the new stuff.
 	3. Install some SQLite tools for looking at the results.
 Command-line tools from https://www.sqlite.org/download.html.
 GUI from https://sqlitebrowser.org.
 	4. Update settings.py to set the cache directory (see below for details).
-	5. Update settings.py to set the DB router module (see below for details).
+	5. Update settings.py to enable the vamdctap DB for job control (see below for how).
 	6. Update dictionaries.py to set the columns for the tables (see below for details).
-	7. Create the local database that keeps track of jobs (see below for how).
+	7. Create the vamdctap DB (see below for how).
 	8. Run the node for local test: python manage.py runserver.
 	9. Using Firefox, go to http://localhost:8000/tap/async/form to enter your query.
 The rest of the async operation can be driven from the browser.
 If you have the DB-browser GUI configured to open .sqlite files, Firefox will open results in that tool when you click a results link.
 This is very nice for a quick look at results.
 	10. Please don’t put this version into production!